 Environmental Science students are engaged in a full range of extracurricular activities, including service in the community, fraternities and sororities, the new Environment, Conservation, and Outreach (ECO) Club, and St. Mary’s athletics like soccer, golf, and tennis.

 The ECO Club provides students with opportunities to participate in a variety of outdoor activities, including camping, hiking, trail maintenance activities at local parks, and clean-up events on campus and the surrounding community.
 Check us out on Facebook.

-As part of our Earth Science Extravaganza program, St. Mary’s environmental science students also work with local public and private schools to bring the excitement of environmental science to students from preschool to high school.
+As part of our Environmental Science Extravaganza, St. Mary’s Environmental Science students also work with local public and private schools to bring the excitement of environmental science to students from preschool to high school.

 Our students are also actively engaged in their community.